lucas-gaitzsch/pdf-turtle/README.md

 #### Hint: You can split your bundle

-If you want to have the same header for all documents, you can create a ZIP file with with only the header.html file.
+If you want to have the same header for all documents, you can create a ZIP file with with only the header.html and the required assets.
 Now you can call the Service with multiple bundle files.
 The service will assemble the files together.
+Single files can be send as bundle-component without compressing to a ZIP file.
+All files with other names than "index.html", "header.html", "footer.html" and "options.json" will be put to the folder "/assets/".

 ### PdfTurtle Playground